rebelsky/sams-assorted-musings-reflections/_sketchbook.md

 _**Tags/content**: _accessibility, autobiographical, Barbie, CSC 151, data science, delayed, digital humanities (or dighum), email, grinnell, joc, language, meta, obermann, overcommittment, packrat, Racket (or Scheme; I'm not consistent), technical (not the same as technology), technology (not the same as technical), writing_

-1. Accessibility vs. Availability.  _`:rants:short:sketch:`_ (accessibility-and-availability)

-1. Conciseness vs. Concision.  _`:language:short:sketch:`_
-Why does Grammarly use "Conciseness" when "Concision" is, well, more concise?
-Maybe it's just me, but "concision" also sounds better.
-Brevity would also be a reasonable alternative; after all, we've been told that it is the soul of wit.

 1. Self-identifying as a curmudgeon.  _`:autobiographical:short:sketch:`_
 A few years ago, I managed to get an official College name tag that includes the word "Curmudgeon" under my name.
 I'd been introducing